 How to Store Quick Pickled Red Onions

 These will keep for up to two weeks in the fridge.
 I use a mason jar with a reusable plastic lid.
-A canning jar with a rubber seal would work great, too!
+You can also use a canning jar if you prefer.
 I love the idea of giving mini jars of these to friends as an easy hostess gift.
 Homemade goods are the best and such a great surprise!

 - Grain bowls

-If you like this recipe, I think you’ll love these other recipes as ways to add some extra flavor to your meals:
+If you like this recipe, I think you’ll love these other recipes as ways to add a little something extra to your next meal::

 Quick Pickled Red Onions